kartonfarkas/api_docs/source/suite/contacts/contact_field_create.rst

 Creating a Field
 ================

-Creates a new contact field.
+Creates a new field in your contact database.

 Endpoint
 --------